14 Easy Scarecrow Craft Ideas for Toddlers, Preschoolers, & Kids

 • Cut several strands of yarn.
 Glue them along the top of the cupcake liner in an uneven manner.
 Stick few strands under the liner.

-• Cut out a hat and squares from different colored construction paper.
+• Cut out a hat and squares from different coloured construction paper.
 Make hash marks around it with a marker & glue it on the hat to form a patch, or you can opt for foam flowers.

 3. Paper Bag Scarecrow Puppet